aking618/GitHub-Automation/README.md

 Google Chrome will be opened, maximized, and navigated to the GitHub login page.
 The User info provided in UserCredentials.txt will be used to login.
 Next, a new, private repository will be created with desired name and with a README.md file included.
 </p>
 <p>
 This message will appear in the terminal.
 It does not impact the code or cause any error.
 "SEVERE" replaced the older version of Selenium's "WARNING".
-This message appears becuase there was more than a tenth of a second between actions.
+This message appears because there was more than a tenth of a second between actions.
 </p>

 ```sh